massanoori/THRotator/doc/en/pages/usage.rst

 Rectangles are transferred from top to bottom.
 So the bottommost transfer is rendered in front of all the other transfers.

-Coordinate system is as follows, where Wp and Hp are width and height of main screen size fit to the aspect ratio of 3:4.
+Coordinate system is as follows, where Wp and Hp are width and height of main screen size that is fit to the aspect ratio inverted from the original.

 .. image:: ../images/cs.png

 Since 1.01, rectangle transfer destination can reach the remaining black stripe regions.

+Since Th14, you can choose a non-640x480 resolution.
+In that case, specify position, width, and height in the coordinate scaled to 640x480.

 9. Hide this window
 ---------------------------